freya022/BotCommands-Website/docs/using-components.md

     "Invalidated" means that they are deleted from the database, but not necessarily from the message.

-Ephemeral components have a default timeout set in [`Components.defaultEphemeralTimeout`](https://docs.bc.freya02.dev/-bot-commands/io.github.freya022.botcommands.api.components/-components/-companion/default-ephemeral-timeout.html), which can be changed.
+Ephemeral components have a default timeout set in [[Components#defaultEphemeralTimeout]], which can be changed.

 !!!
 Example
     === "Kotlin"